Will4950/zoom-webinar-qa-report/README.md

-# Zoom Webinar QAReport Getter
+# Zoom Webinar QA Report Getter

 This is a sample app for a specific Zoom use case.